zackforbing/ruby-submissions/1502/08_game_time.markdown

 ### Notes

+* Game is decently playable.
+Some unpredictability of the speed unless you refresh.
+* You can shoot ducks
+* Used Canvas for moving the duck around
+* 15 tests that all pass
+* Decided to improve code rather than build more features
+* JS implementation looks pretty clean
+* Look for opportunities to push functionality out of your "god object" into the children -- out from index.js into other files.

 ### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Breaking Logic Into Components:
+* Breaking Logic Into Components: 3
-* Fundamental JS and Style:
+* Fundamental JS and Style: 3
-* Code Sanitation:
+* Code Sanitation: 4

 ## Minnie Lee and Patrick Medaugh